-- 9.1.1 At the conclusion of the internal affairs investigation, the investigator shall submit a written report consisting of an objective investigative report recounting all of the case's facts and a summary of the case, along with conclusions for each allegation, and recommendations for further action. - (a) Investigative report.
-The first part of the report will be an objective recounting of all the relevant information the investigation disclosed, including statements, documents and other evidence.
-This part of the report is similar in all respects to a standard law enforcement investigative report, and should contain a complete account of the investigation. - (b) Summary and Conclusions.
-The investigator should summarize the case and provide conclusions of fact for each allegation.
-These conclusions of fact should be recorded as exonerated, sustained, not sustained or unfounded. - 9.1.2 If the conduct of an officer was found to be improper, the report must cite the agency rule, regulation, or SOP violated.
-Any aggravating or mitigating circumstances surrounding the situation, such as unclear or poorly drafted agency policy, inadequate training or lack of proper supervision, shall also be noted. - 9.1.3 If the investigation reveals evidence of misconduct not based on the original complaint, this too must be reported.
-An investigation concerning this secondary misconduct should be conducted.
+- 9.1.1 At the conclusion of the internal affairs investigation, the investigator shall submit two separate and distinct reports as follows: - (a) Investigative Report.
+This report will be an objective recounting of all the relevant information the investigation disclosed, including statements, documents and other evidence.
+Such report shall be similar in all respects to a standard law enforcement investigative report, and should contain a complete account of the investigation. - (b) Summary and Conclusions Report.
+This report shall summarize the case and provide conclusions of fact for each allegation.
+The report should be organized as follows: - (1) A Summary of the Allegations against the officer, including a recitation of the alleged facts; - (2) A Summary of Factual Findings in which the investigator outlines the facts proven or supported by the evidence reviewed during the investigation, and applies those facts to each allegation.
+This shall include a conclusive finding on whether each allegation is to be recorded as exonerated, sustained, not sustained or unfounded.
+For sustained findings that qualify for disclosure under Section 9.11.2, the summary of factual findings, along with the discipline imposed, should be the basis for the brief synopsis required under Section 9.11.2; - (3) A Discipline Imposed section in which the final discipline imposed on the officer will be recorded.
+This section should be completed once the discipline imposed becomes final.
+See Section 9.11.2 for guidance on when the officer's discipline is final.

+Examples of completed Summary and Conclusions Reports are included in Appendix O.

+- 9.1.2 If the conduct of an officer was found to be improper, the Summary and Conclusions Report must cite the agency rule, regulation, or SOP violated.
+Any aggravating or mitigating circumstances surrounding the situation, such as unclear or poorly drafted agency policy, inadequate training or lack of proper supervision, shall also be noted in the Summary and Conclusions Report. - 9.1.3 If the investigation reveals evidence of misconduct not based on the original complaint, this too must be reported and memorialized in both the Investigative Report and the Summary and Conclusions Report.
+An investigation concerning this secondary misconduct shall be conducted.